Deep Learning

 Let us now try to understand the role of an activation function in deep learning, i.e., in a neural network.

-Activation Function in Neural Network
+What is Activation Function in Neural Network?

 The node is where the ‘input signal’ (the values of the input features) and the weights and biases they are multiplied with are summed.
 This is where the activation function comes into play.
 It converts this summed weighted input into an output value that is then passed to the next attached neuron or set of neurons, i.e., the next layer.